Scripture Treasury

 Christ Protects What He Instituted

 The chapter is severe precisely because Peter is not delivered by political maneuver or human strength.
 Christ protects what He instituted.
 The angel wakes Peter, the chains fall, and the apostle passes through closed gates by divine power.
 Scripture teaches that Peter is not self-preserving.
-He is preserved by God for 's sake.
+He is preserved by God for the Church's sake.

 This does not mean every claimant to Peter's office is therefore true.
 It means the office itself is divine, and Christ does not abandon it to human definition.
 The faithful must therefore distinguish between the office and any counterfeit attachment to it.